hash-bang/Spark-MagicLoad/README.md

 	- Libraries are currently unsupported
 	- Helpers are currently unsupported
 * Caching does not yet work
-* Anything other than simple $this->[module] will not be detected as a module - frankly parsing the entire language is a pain so Magic_load only detects very simple inter-module use-cases
+* Anything other than simple $this->[module] will not be detected as a module - frankly parsing the entire language is a pain so MagicLoad only detects very simple inter-module use-cases

 About the author